Meeting and Workshop Endorsement Guidelines

 1. Must be an identifiable group that represents a country.

-2. A letter supporting the invitation from an organization in the country (i.e. micro society, hand society) must accompany the application.
+2. At least one letter supporting the invitation from an organization in the country (i.e. micro society, hand society) must accompany the application.

 3. Must have financial capability to run a profitable Congress.

-5. Must propose in writing four years prior to Congress
+5. Must propose in writing four years prior to the planned Congress

-6. Should be able to give oral presentation at WSRM Council Meeting about four years prior to Congress.
+6. Should give an oral presentation at WSRM Council Meeting at least four years prior to the proposed Congress.

 Requirements and Commitments of Organizing Committee Chair